Francis Drake's circumnavigation: Preparation

 In 1577, Drake was secretly commissioned by Queen Elizabeth I to set off on an expedition against the Spanish colonies on the American Pacific coast.
 The Queen invested 1,000 crowns in the venture and so Drake became a privateer.
 The expedition also intended to explore areas where there could be potential English settlement – the first of its kind.
 Elizabeth and members of her court, including Robert Dudley, Christopher Hatton and Francis Walsingham (now Elizabeth's Secretary of State) were among those who invested in Drake's voyage and secretly supported his privateering – the looting of Spanish ships and ports.
 Other prominent members were Clerk of the Queen's ships – George Wynter, Surveyor of the Navy – William Wynter and Sir John Hawkins.

-Drake set up the fleet over the year – the command ship and one that Drake had finished building was the Pelican, Its design being based on the Biscayan built nao Victoria, the first ship to circumnavigate the world.
+Drake set up the fleet over the year – the command ship and one that Drake had finished building was the Pelican.
+Its design was based on the Biscayan built nao Victoria, the first ship to circumnavigate the world.
 It was 150 tons and was the most powerful ship of the expedition with eighteen guns in total.
 Of these seven were demi-culverins each side and two disassembled pinnaces.
 This was to be assisted by four other ships; Elizabeth of eighty tons with sixteen guns and was captained by John Wynter, Marigold a thirty-ton supply ship of ten guns captained by John Thomas and two supply ships Benedict and the Swan.
 In all the complement consisted of roughly 164 men in total.
 The ships were armed and equipped with care and sufficiency.